wasif18-cloud/Codeveda-Simple-Number-Gussing-Game/README.md

-# 🎯 Simple Number Guessing Game
+# 🎯 Codeveda-Simple Number Guessing Game

 A simple and interactive **Number Guessing Game built using Java**.
 The computer randomly selects a number between **1 and 100**, and the player tries to guess it within a limited number of attempts.